-Before joining the Bar, Samantha most notably undertook a Judicial Assistantship at the Constitutional Court of South Africa.
+Before joining the Bar, Samantha achieved a Distinction in her LLM from McGill University and, most notably, undertook a Judicial Assistantship at the Constitutional Court of South Africa.

 Samantha has a broad clinical negligence practice.
 She accepts instructions to represent both claimants and defendants.
 She is quick to turn around urgent pleadings, and regularly drafts particulars of claim, schedules of loss and agendas for expert meetings.
 She often advises on liability and quantum and she is adept at holding conferences with multiple experts and she regularly appears in Court.

 Samantha undertakes work in all areas of clinical negligence.
 She has experience in claims arising from delayed diagnosis and referral, negligent treatment and failures to provide treatment in cases concerning, for example, orthopaedics, cancer, negligent prescription and administration of medication, negligent cosmetic surgery, pregnancies and fatal injuries, amongst others.